aergoio/aergo-timer-service/README.md

-# Aergo Timer Service
+# Aergo Timer Service ⏰

-schedule smart contract function calls
+Create timers to call functions on your smart contracts

-Your smart contract can schedule calls to its functions in the future
+Schedule calls based on time interval or on specific date-times

-It is possible to pass an argument
+For a small fee (currently 0.1 AERGO) per call

-Pay for the call
+The Aergo Timer Service is a **trustless** service that uses off-chain nodes to interface with the Aergo blockchain

 ## How To Use It